rsocket/rsocket/Protocol.md

 - Metadata can be encoded differently than Data.
 Default metadata encoding is specified in [this document](https://github.com/ReactiveSocket/reactivesocket/blob/master/MimeTypes.md)
 - Metadata can be "attached" (i.e. correlated) with the following entities:
     - Connection via Metadata Push and Stream ID of 0
-    - Individual Request or Response
+    - Individual Request or Payload (upstream or downstream)

 ## Framing